-The prohibition on exotic animals shall not apply to uninterrupted transport of wild or exotic animals through the city by motor vehicle or circuses and zoos, 4-H exhibitions and educational displays staying within the city for a limited time of no more than fourteen days; provided that proper safeguards are taken to protect the public and the animal control authority is notified of their arrival, all locations used to keep the animals, and duration of stay; and a state registered wildlife rehabilitation center sanctioned by the Washington State Wildlife Department.
+The prohibition on exotic animals shall not apply to uninterrupted transport of wild or exotic animals through the city by motor vehicle or circuses and zoos, 4-H exhibitions and educational displays staying within the city for a limited time of no more than fourteen days; provided, that proper safeguards are taken to protect the public and the animal control authority is notified of their arrival, all locations used to keep the animals, and duration of stay; and a state registered wildlife rehabilitation center sanctioned by the Washington State Wildlife Department;

-- P. It is unlawful to keep, harbor or maintain swine within the city limits of the City of Monroe; provided, however, it will be lawful to keep one pot-bellied pig as defined in section 8.04.020 within the city limits. - Q. It is unlawful to keep, harbor or maintain male domestic fowl (Gallus gallus domesticus) commonly known as rooster within the city limits of the City of Monroe - R. It is unlawful to keep, harbor or maintain wild or domestic turkeys (genus Meleagris) within the city of Monroe.
+- PN.
+It is unlawful to keep, harbor or maintain swine within the city limits of the city of Monroe; provided, however, it will be lawful to keep one pot-bellied pig as defined in MMC 8.04.020 within the city limits; - QO.
+It is unlawful to keep, harbor or maintain male domestic fowl (Gallus gallus domesticus), commonly known as rooster, within the city limits of the city of Monroe; - RP.
+It is unlawful to keep, harbor or maintain wild or domestic turkeys (genus Meleagris) within the city of Monroe; - SQ.
+It shall be unlawful to keep, use or maintain within the city a kennel, pet shop or grooming parlor which is unsanitary, nauseous, foul or offensive, or in any way detrimental to public health and/or safety; - FR.
+It shall be unlawful for an employee, keeper or owner of a kennel or pet shop to knowingly sell a sick, diseased and/or injured animal.

-8.04.050 Licensing of animals.
+8.04.050 Licensing of an imals.

-- A. Any person owning a dog or cat which has permanent teeth or which is more than six months of age shall procure a license for each such animal each calendar year or any part thereof.
-Such license shall be procured within thirty days after the date an animal of six months of age or with permanent teeth is brought by the owner into the city, or within thirty days after any dog or cat reaches six months of age or has permanent teeth; thereafter each such animal shall be licensed on a calendar basis from year to year.
-The animal licenses shall include information as to sex, breed, and name and address of the owner; provided, however, that this section shall not apply to nonresident animals kept within the city in excess of thirty days, duly licensed by the jurisdiction which the owner resides in, if such animals are kept at all times under restraint by the owner. - B. A dog or cat license fee as established by the city council by periodic resolution shall be charged for each animal.
+A. Any person owning a dog or cat which has permanent teeth or which is more than six months of age shall procure a license for each such animal each year.
+Such license shall be procured within thirty days after the date an animal of six months of age or with permanent teeth is brought by the owner into the city, or within thirty days after any dog or cat reaches six months of age or has permanent teeth; thereafter each such animal shall be licensed annually on that date.
+The animal licenses shall include information as to sex, breed, and name and address of the owner; provided, however, that this section shall not apply to nonresident animals kept within the city in excess of thirty days, duly licensed by the jurisdiction which the owner resides in, if such animals are kept at all times under restraint by the owner.

+B. Adog or cat license fee as established by the city council by periodic resolution shall be charged for each animal.
 This fee is due and payable on application for an animal license.
-The license fee shall not be prorated for any part of any calendar year.
 Any dog used by a blind person is exempt from the license fee while so owned and used, but is not exempt from being licensed or from any required rabies inoculation.